Originally published: 24 March 2026

 Work Gloves Guide: Choosing the Right Protection for Each Job

 Work gloves are one of the most widely used forms of personal protective equipment (PPE) across construction, logistics, maintenance and industrial environments.
-They help protect against cuts, abrasions and handling risks while improving grip and control during everyday tasks.
+They help protect against cuts, abrasions, handling risks and day-to-day site hazards while improving grip and control during work.

 However, not all gloves are suitable for every job.
 Choosing the right type of glove is essential for both safety and productivity.

-This guide explains how to select the right work gloves for different tasks, what features to look for and how businesses can manage glove supply across teams.
+This guide explains how to choose the right work gloves for different tasks, what features to look for and how businesses can manage glove supply across teams.

 š Browse gloves: Work Gloves